-Valentine’s Day, Cayfest, Red Sky at Night and the highly attended and much anticipated Agricultural Show keep residents entertained throughout February.
+Valentine’s Day, Coco Fest and the highly attended and much anticipated Agricultural Show keep residents entertained throughout February.

-Good times abound in April with Taste of Cayman Food Festival, Easter, Kitefest, Rundown and the Cayman Islands International Fishing Tournament.
+Good times abound in April with Easter, Kitefest and the Cayman Islands International Fishing Tournament.

-Batabano brings George Town to life with an explosion of Caribbean music, dancing, costumes, floats and a parade.
+Batabano and Taste of Cayman bring Cayman to life with an explosion of Caribbean music, dancing, costumes, parades and delicious food!

-Over 1,000 competitors, including Olympic level swimmers, take part in the annual one mile Flowers Sea Swim along Seven Mile Beach.
+Over 1,000 swimmers take part in the one mile Flowers Sea Swim along Seven Mile Beach.